Uclusion/uclusion-blog/_posts/2021-07-07-face-to-face.md

 each of the above ceremonies represents a different area that can be self-organized as code reviews usually are.

-Not self-organizing fails the demands of the future, and the technical and non-technical skills acquired fall behind.
+Not self-organizing fails the demands of the future, and technical and non-technical skills fall behind.

 ### Coding *and* Managing
 <img src="{{ site.baseurl }}/assets/images/diverge.jpg" alt="Diverge" style="width: 50%;" />